 Calorie content of a particular dog food can be found by reading the label, consulting the manufacturer’s website, looking up the food on Chewy.com or calling the food manufacturer.

 Dog food varies a lot in its calorie content.
 Some dry dog foods have fewer than 300 calories per cup while others have more than 500 calories per cup.
 You can’t base the amount you feed on cups unless you use the feeding guide on the food’s label.

 Many commercial dog food products have a feeding guide on the label but I’ve found most overestimate the amount an average house dog needs to take in.
 Knowing how many calories your dog needs will allow you to dial in the amount more closely, adjusting up or down according to body condition and scale weight.

-Where to Buy Dog Food
+Where Is the Best Place to Buy Dog Food?

 Once you’ve narrowed down your choices to two or three dog food products, next you need to figure out the best place to buy it.
 You’re lucky to live in a time when we have so many options for purchasing pet products.

 The most obvious place to buy dog food is from the grocery store where you buy your own food.
 Although they usually stock a range of products, grocery stores tend to have more of low- and mid-priced dog foods.

 If you’ve decided to feed premium or specialty dog food, check out local pet food stores like PetSmart, PetCo and Pet Club.
 They have a huge variety of dry dog food, moist food, fresh food and even raw food.
 It’s a little less convenient than getting food at the grocery store and likely to be more expensive but the selection is great.